Best eSIMs for the USA in 2025

 Learn more

-As of April 2025, I recommend Saily as the best eSIM for the USA.
+As of June 2025, Saily is the best eSIM for the USA.
 It offers a variety of plans for an affordable price, so you are sure to find one that suits your travel needs.
 I like that using Saily's app is an intuitive and straightforward process.
 Downloading the app, purchasing a plan, and installing the eSIM only required a few steps for me.
 I also appreciate that Saily is activated automatically when you arrive in the USA.

-Top 5 eSIM providers for the USA – my recommendations
+Top 5 eSIM providers for the USA – shortlist

 - Saily – overall the best eSIM for the USA in 2025